 There are two trails that lead to the top of Half Dome.
 You can take either the Mist Trail or the John Muir Trail to accomplish your goal.
 Each has it's advantages and disadvantages.
 The Mist Trail is shorter (14 miles round trip vs 16.2) and is more scenic in the opinion of most visitors.
 But the downside is that it is more strenuous due to the fact that you gain

-stories of people who died attempting to go to the top of Half Dome with the cables down, and have heard of several deaths due to lightening.
+stories of people who died attempting to go to the top of Half Dome with the cables down, and have heard of several deaths due to lightning.
 On top of this, there have been at least 5 hikers who fell to their deaths while on the cable ladder as a result of wet slippery conditions during or just after a rain.
 The last death reported was just a week before we hiked to the top of Half Dome in June of 2009.
 A hiker apparently slipped on the wet granite going up the cables just after a rain storm.
-Again, do not attempt to climb the Half Dome cable ladder if a storm is threatening, conditions are wet, or if lightening is a possibility.
+Again, do not attempt to climb the Half Dome cable ladder if a storm is threatening, conditions are wet, or if lightning is a possibility.

 If you are afraid of heights or are very subject to altitude sickness (at moderate elevations 8,800 Feet), then you will most likely want to skip going to the top of Half Dome.
 The cable ladder ascends 400 vertical feet at a 45 degree angle and it can appear very intimidation (especially when descending) to any person who is fearful of heights.